Divorce Law

 • How many pets you have

-The more facts a divorce attorney has when you first meet with them, the more accurately they can begin to set your expectations for the proceedings.
-So, while you don’t need to write a memoir for your attorney to read, it’s important to be open and willing to share information that allows them to understand you and the nature of your marriage.
+The more facts a divorce attorney has when you first meet with them, the more accurately they can set your expectations for the proceedings.
+It’s critical that you share information that allows your attorney to understand the nature of your marriage.

 Financial Documents